-This article will introduce you to the different sections of the iPerceptions Active Research Platform, as well as provide links to different sections of our support forum if you wish to obtain guidance and additional information on a particular section or feature.
+This article introduces you to the different sections of the iPerceptions Platform, as well as provide links to different sections of our support forum if you wish to obtain guidance and additional information on a particular section or feature.

-The iPerceptions Active Research Platform is divided into 3 different sections:
+The iPerceptions Platform is divided into 3 different sections:

 - My Projects: Start creating a new project (Certified Survey, Custom Survey, or Comment Card), monitor the level of collection for your existing projects, activate or deactivate existing projects, and delete projects (only recommended for “test” projects you created)